Tooth Fairy Tightens Her Purse Strings: New Insights from Delta Dental's Poll

 “For 27 years, Delta Dental has closely tracked the Tooth Fairy’s giving habits, adding a sprinkle of fun to children’s oral health care,” said Gabriella Ferroni, Senior Director, Strategic Communications, Delta Dental Plans Association.
 “While she may be in her thrifty era, the Tooth Fairy remains a trusted ally in encouraging children to develop prudent, lifelong oral hygiene habits, including proper brushing and flossing.
 Every lost tooth is a reminder that healthy smiles start early.”

-Despite the recent decline in monetary gifts, the average cash gift left by the Tooth Fairy has increased by 285% since the poll’s inception in 1998, starting from $1.30 and reaching $5.01 per tooth.
+Despite the recent decline in monetary gifts, the average cash gift left by the Tooth Fairy has increased by 285% since the poll’s inception in 1998, starting from $1.30.

 U.S. Regional Rankings for the Average Value of a Lost Tooth